kohya-ss/HunyuanVideo/README.md

 For 24GB VRAM, with `--block-to-swap 38`, you can generate 1280x720, 129-frame videos.

+NOTE: `--infer-steps` does not affect VRAM usage, so first generate with a short step like `--infer-steps 2` to check the VRAM usage.

 Specify the directory of the downloaded model with `--model-base` (by keeping the directory structure above, you don't need to specify `--dit-weight`).

 Specify `--fp8` to reduce the memory usage by converting the DiT weights to float8_e4m3fn.